 For easy access the Racor 48×48″ crank operated ceiling storage lift will lower and raise loads with a hand crank or drill.

 While most overhead solutions are static, this rack uses an ingenious crank to let you access the storage without risk of a ladder.
 And doesn’t require a heavy overhead lift for those with mobility challenges.

 - Adapts to sloped ceilings with nylon rings

 - 8-feet of vertical operation to work with taller and short ceilings

 - Safety lock to prevent load from falling when not in use

-With all the features the MonsterRax 4×8* ceiling mounted storage rack features a ceiling hugging 12-21″ drop.
+The MonsterRax 4×8 ceiling mounted storage rack has all the standard features – including a ceiling hugging 12-21″ drop.
 All you supply is the decking (no wire included).

 - Adjustable 12-21″ drop

 Fleximounts Medium Sized Rack (48×72)

 The Fleximounts 4×6 rack is an in-between size for spots where an 8′ rack won’t fit.
 And with it’s shorter design you’ll have a massive 550-pound load capacity.